Heliotropium arborescens

-Heliotropium arborescens, the garden heliotrope or just heliotrope, is a species of flowering plant in the borage family Boraginaceae, native to Bolivia, Colombia, and Peru.
+Heliotropium arborescens, the garden heliotrope or just heliotrope, is a species of flowering plant in the family Heliotropiaceae, native to Bolivia, Colombia, and Peru.
 Common names also include cherry pie and common heliotrope.

 Description

 Growing to 1.2 m tall and broad, it is a bushy, evergreen, short-lived shrub with dense clusters of bright purple flowers, notable for their intense, rather vanilla-like fragrance.
 Like many borage plants, the vanilla flower also contains poisonous pyrrolizidine alkaloids in addition to the fragrances.

 Distribution and habitat

 The species is native to Bolivia, Colombia, and Peru.

 Cultivation

 As a perennial, it is hardy in zones 10 to 11, and requires wintering indoors in zones 9 or colder.
 It is hardy down to about 5 C. It can also be grown as a half-hardy annual (grown from seed under glass and planted out after all danger of frost has passed) in those areas.
 Alternatively soft-wood cuttings may be taken in summer.

 During the Victorian era in England this plant gained great recognition, often appearing in gardens and the herbaceous borders of parks.
 They were also grown as standards.
 A vanilla-scented heliotrope was laid on the coffin of the American poet Emily Dickinson.
 Note that the common name "garden heliotrope" may also refer to valerian, which is not closely related.